Abraham Hostel Tel Aviv is an excellent place to stay when visiting the most fun city in Israel.

 Services to visitors

-Next to the reception desk you will find a very useful Travel Center where you can book your daily tours (in Israel, West Bank and throughout the region) and get any other information about Tel Aviv that you may need.
+Next to the reception desk you will find a very useful Travel Center where you can book your daily tours across the region, including the West Bank, and get any other information you may need.

 Shuttle buses are a quick and easy way to get to the hostel, especially during Shabbat.